Green Finance: Everything you need to know

-By 2025, banks will withdraw finance from unsustainable businesses.
+Going forwards, banks may be less inclined to provide finance to unsustainable businesses.
 What does this mean?
 It means companies must take responsibility for their carbon footprint and start hitting sustainability targets.
 If you don’t do this, you could struggle to access finance in the future.

 92% of businesses are already positively influenced by their banks to act more sustainability.
-So is 2023 the year you make positive changes, too?
+So is now the time for your business to make positive changes, too?
 In this blog, we’re exploring what green finance is, why it’s important, and how a green finance strategy can help your business.

 What is green finance?